Scientific Name

 Description

-Sempervivum tectorum is a mat-forming succulent with rosettes of thick fleshy green leaves variably tinged with red and usually with a purple tip.
-The rosettes usually grow about 4 inches (10 cm) in diameter, producing offsets attached to the mather rosette by stout, up to 1.6 inches (4 cm) long stolons.
-Leaves are oblong-lanceolate to obovate, glabrous or shortly glandular-pubescent, with conspicuously white cilia, up to 2.4 inches (6cm) long and 0.6 inches (1.5 cm) wide.
+Sempervivum tectorum is a mat-forming succulent with rosettes of fleshy, green leaves variably tinged with red and usually with a purple tip.
+The rosettes typically grow about 4 inches (10 cm) in diameter, producing offsets attached to the mather rosette by stout stolons measuring up to 1.6 inches (4 cm) long.
+The leaves are oblong-lanceolate to obovate, glabrous or shortly glandular-pubescent, with conspicuously white cilia along the margins.
+They can grow up to 2.4 inches (6cm) long and 0.6 inches (1.5 cm) wide.

-In summer, an upright, leafy, pubescent, up to 12 inches (30 cm) tall flowering stalk rises from the mother rosette topped with cymes of red-purple flowers.
+In summer, an upright, leafy, pubescent flower stalk rises from the mother rosette topped with cymes of red-purple flowers.
+The flower stalk can grow up to 12 inches (30 cm) tall.

 Hardiness